-- 13 Turn the knob 9 to the minimum (fully counter-clockwise) and then on the position corresponding to the position obtained on step 8.
+13 Set the knob 9 on the position corresponding to the position obtained on step 8.

-By turning the knob 9, the lock-out signal lamp 6 blinks quickly (2 per second) indicating that the setting has changed and must be memorised by keeping pressed the reset button 7 for about 5 seconds until the lamps 10 all briefly simultaneously blink. - 14 To reset the boiler to the normal operation turn it OFF and ON by the function selector 8.
+By turning the knob 9, the lock-out signal lamp 6 blinks quickly (2 per second) indicating that the setting has changed and must be memorised by keeping pressed the reset button 7 for about 5 seconds until the lamps 10 all briefly simultaneously blink.

+14 To reset the boiler to the normal operation turn it OFF and ON by the function selector 8.
 In any case, the boiler automatically resets to its normal operation after 10 minutes.